codeunia-dev/Buildunia/README.md

-# 🔧 BuildUnia - A CodeUnia Product
+# 🔧 BuildUnia - A Codeunia Product

-BuildUnia is an innovative platform under **CodeUnia** that empowers students and developers to build real-world IoT-based and software-integrated solutions.
+BuildUnia is an innovative platform under **Codeunia** that empowers students and developers to build real-world IoT-based and software-integrated solutions.
 Designed to bridge the gap between theory and application, BuildUnia offers guided projects, mentorship, and access to powerful tools and resources.

 ## 🚀 Features